exercism/x86-64-assembly/concepts/memory/about.md

     ...
 ```

-However, there are some situations where there might be an ambiguity regarding the size of the memory dereferenced.
+However, there are some situations when there might be an ambiguity regarding the size of the memory dereferenced.
-In those cases, a prefix specifying the size of the memory accessed must be used.
+In those cases, a prefix specifying this size must be used.

 These are the most important prefixes and their sizes in a typical x86-64 program: